Remove Recessed Lights

 Dear Mr. Electrician: How do I remove recessed lights so I can install surface-mounted light fixtures?

 NOTE: Some text links below go to applicable products on Amazon.
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
+Using my links helps to keep this website FREE.

 REMOVE RECESSED LIGHTS

-After that it is a matter of prying and cutting the recessed light rough-in housing out of the ceiling.
-I use tools such as a mini pry bar, Knipex high leverage diagonal pliers, BX cutters, and aviation snips to cut the old housing out of the ceiling.
+After that, it is a matter of prying and cutting the recessed light rough-in housing out of the ceiling.
+I use tools such as a mini pry bar, Knipex high-leverage diagonal pliers, BX cutters, and aviation snips to cut the old housing out of the ceiling.

 Ceiling fan braces were used because they were easiest to install using the existing hole.

-I inserted two small pieces of wood above the ceiling and held them in place with drywall screws.
+I inserted two pieces of wood above the ceiling and held them in place with drywall screws.
 (See top photo) The wood is used to provide a backing for the drywall rings and to screw them in place.

-I used my RotoZip with the circle cutting attachment and made five rings (One extra) from a piece of drywall.
+I used my RotoZip with the circle-cutting attachment and made five rings (One extra) from a piece of drywall.

 A cut drywall ring loosely fitted for size before being mudded in